tristannottelman/Sulpog/README.md

 idf menuconfig
 ```

-Select 'TFT_display_configuration' and then 'Select predefined display configuration' and choose the device you have.
+The TTGO T-Display should be selected by default.
+To change it, select 'TFT_display_configuration', then 'Select predefined display configuration' and choose the device you have.
 You can now build and flash the software.

 Device specific configuration can be changed in [components/tft/tftspi.h](components/tft/tftspi.h).